 The Story of the Number Seven

-George Miller, a cognitive psychologist, wrote a 1956 research paper about short-term memory.
+George A. Miller, a cognitive psychologist, wrote a 1956 research paper titles The Magical Number Seven, Plus or Minus Two about short-term memory.
 His research showed that people could remember about seven discrete chunks of information.
 He found that the size of each chunk didn’t matter.
 For example, people could remember seven letters or seven words.
 Miller’s research became almost mythical, which has led to some misconceptions about human memory.
+Breaking up content into manageable pieces of information, therefore, reduces the cognitive load.

 Some designers misuse Miller’s research findings to justify limited designs.
 For example, some designers won’t use more than seven items in a list or menu.
 However, people don’t need to remember all the items in a drop-down menu, so there’s no need for a website designer to limit the number of menu items to just seven.